1960 All-Pacific Coast football team

-The 1960 All-Pacific Coast football team consists of American football players chosen by the Associated Press (AP) and the United Press International (UPI) as the best college football players by position in the Pacific Coast region during the 1960 NCAA University Division football season.
+The 1960 All-Pacific Coast football team consists of American football players chosen by the Associated Press (AP) and the United Press International (UPI) as the best college football players by position in the Pacific Coast region during the 1960 college football season.

 The AP team was selected by members of the AP West Coast Board from teams rated "major" by the NCAA.

 The UPI selections included players from "major" and "minor" colleges.
 As part of its selection process, the UPI also presented awards to Jim Owens of Washington as coach of the year, Hugh Campbell of Washington State as lineman of the year, and Billy Kilmer of UCLA as back of the year.

 The 1960 Washington Huskies football team won the AAWU championship and was ranked No. 6 in the final AP Poll.
 The Huskies had five players who were named to the first team by the AP and/or UPI: guard Chuck Allen (AP-1, UPI-1); center Roy McKasson (AP-1, UPI-1); backs Don McKeta (AP-1) and George Fleming (UPI-1); and tackle Kurt Gegner (UPI-1).
 McKasson was also selected as a first-team All-American by the AP, Newspaper Enterprise Association (NEA) and Football Writers Association of America (FWAA).